mach-composer/mach-composer-cli/docs/src/topics/integrations/commercetools.md

 For more information about these configuration options, see the [syntax](../../reference/syntax/sites.md#commercetools).

 !!! tip "More fine-grained control"
-    MACH Composer provides a couple of basic configuration options which in most cases are sufficient and is setup very quickly.<br>
+    MACH composer provides a couple of basic configuration options which in most cases are sufficient and is setup very quickly.<br>
     If you need more control over the configuration in your project, you can load custom configuration through a new component which would include the